A Home for Everyone: A Blueprint to End Homelessness

 Workgroups assessed the current situations, researched best practices and made change and plans for a chance to bring Washtenaw County in line with these goals.
 Much changed since 2004 and so in 2011, the Washtenaw Housing Alliance worked with partners to take stock of all we had accomplished, to examine what more could be done in a changed landscape of a declining economy, and plan for the next three to five years.
 This report, “Blueprint Progress Report 2004-2011” provides a look at the community’s collective achievements in seven years.
 Our community has been able to respond creatively, thoughtfully, and successfully to help those who are most in need in Washtenaw County.

-Today, the Washtenaw Housing Alliance is working together with all of our community partners, including service providers, government representatives, persons with lived experience, and other stakeholders to update the Blueprint to End Homelessness in 2016.
-We are building upon the work that has been a part of the Blueprint over the past 12 years, and newer initiatives such as Zero:2016.
+Today, the Washtenaw Housing Alliance is working together with all of our community partners, including service providers, government representatives, persons with lived experience, and other stakeholders to update the Blueprint to End Homelessness in 2018.
+We are building upon the work that has been a part of the Blueprint over the past 13 years, and newer initiatives such as Built for Zero.
 We have drastically changed the way in which we respond to homelessness in our community and hope that you will take the opportunity to learn more, and join us in our efforts.
 Remember, we can end homelessness together!

 -Amanda Carlisle, Executive Director